Why choose St. John’s?

 The mission of St. John’s is that of service, following the lead of St. Vincent de Paul’s teachings that we are collectively responsible for caring for those around us who are in need of assistance.
 This philosophy is engrained into every aspect of the St. John’s experience—from the classroom to the arena and beyond.

-The student-run organic garden on the Queens campus helps provide food for those in need through the SJU Bread and Life program.
+The student-run organic garden on the Queens campus helps provide food for those in need through the St. John’s Bread and Life program.
 Students also participate in Midnight Runs to Manhattan, providing food and clothing to the homeless population of New York City.
-It’s also not uncommon to find that many students will spend their spring breaks building houses for Habitat for Humanity or perhaps hopping a flight to Panama to help build a school.
+It’s not uncommon to find that many students will spend their spring breaks building houses for Habitat for Humanity or hopping a flight to Panama to help build a school.

 Compassion creates leaders

 Leaders are not born—leaders are developed.
 And true leadership is not just about a grade point average or a Big East championship.
-A St. John’s educated leader finds true career inspiration from wanting to make the world a better place for everyone.
-This is proven over and over again by the 176,000 alumni who help create a network of opportunity that has helped current students land internships in places like the White House, Major League Baseball, Merrill Lynch, Goldman Sachs, the New York Yankees, and so many others.
+A St. John’s–educated leader finds true career inspiration from wanting to make the world a better place for everyone.
+This is proven over and over again by the 187,000 alumni who help create a network of opportunities that has helped current students land internships in places like the White House, Major League Baseball, Merrill Lynch, Goldman Sachs, the New York Yankees, and so many others.

 The greatest city in the world